hipe/tmx/dotfiles/README.md

   directory for now

-# Objective & Scope
+# Objective, Scope & Features

 Keep dotfiles in version control.

+Features:
+  - For most dotfiles, installer simply makes symlinks to files versioned here
+  - Minimal templating

 # Wishlist/Issues

-  - templates
+  - Templating is a hack (but we want to keep it simple)

 # (document-meta)